All about the Swiss Chemicals Act

 - Note that both conditions – information of the user, permit for the vendor – must always be fulfilled, even if the products are sold e.g. via Internet and/or shipped by mail!

 The skills and expertise required are defined in the corresponding regulations (SR 813.113.11 for the "contact person", SR 813.131.21 for the "remittance of chemicals").
 The latter is assessed by a formal test and accompanied by an official certificate. — To pass the test, it is not enough to have some basic knowledge of chemistry.
-The real emphasis is on the knowledge of the applicable laws and regulations, the capability to read and understand and interpret a material safety data sheet, to resolve technical questions by yourself and to be able to advise the customer!
+The real emphasis is on the knowledge of the applicable laws and regulations, the capability to read and understand a material safety data sheet and to be able to advise the customer!

 Training and Certification